AHN-BC Dumps AHN-BC Braindumps

 Explanation: Enhancing overall well-being is a focus of holistic nursing interventions.
 Holistic nursing aims to address the whole person rather than just treating isolated symptoms or diseases.
 It recognizes that optimal health involves physical, emotional, mental, and spiritual well-being.
 Holistic nursing interventions are designed to promote healing, restore balance, and enhance the overall quality of life for individuals and communities.

-Which of the following is NOT a principle of holistic nursing?
+ch of the following is NOT a principle of holistic nursing? on-judgmental acceptance

 Question: 4